|

 - Common Cents

-Mobile - Common Cents is a new brand that was announced
+Common Cents was a new brand that was announced

-along with their multi-brand strategy as an PAYG program initially
+along with their multi-brand strategy as a PAYG program initially

-exclusive to Walmart that's focussed solely on low usage, cost
+exclusive to Walmart that focused solely on low usage, cost

 conscious customers.
 It launched at a flat $0.07/min rate